Abdulrahmanaldaghir/Jabbar/README.md

 ## Features

-- **Voice Recognition**: Japar listens to user queries through a microphone and converts speech to text using Google's Speech Recognition API.
+- **Voice Recognition**: Jabbar listens to user queries through a microphone and converts speech to text using Google's Speech Recognition API.
 - **Speech Synthesis**: Provides responses using both `pyttsx3` and `gTTS` (Google Text-to-Speech).
 - **Multiple Modes**: Switch between modes like *Friend*, *Teacher*, and *Helper*, tailoring the response according to the selected mode.
-- **Image Display**: Japar can display images by fetching them from URLs and showing them using OpenCV.
+- **Image Display**: Jabbar can display images by fetching them from URLs and showing them using OpenCV.
-- **Weather Information**: Japar can fetch and announce weather information using OpenWeatherMap API.
+- **Weather Information**: Jabbar can fetch and announce weather information using OpenWeatherMap API.
 - **Interactive AI Responses**: It uses OpenAI’s GPT models to process queries and generate text-based responses.

 ## Requirements